View courses in

 Undergraduate Prerequisites: CAS CH 204 and CAS CH 212; or equivalent.

 Introductory biochemistry.
-Protein structure and folding enzyme mechanisms, kinetics, and allostery; nucleic acid structure; lipids and membrane structure; bioenergetics; vitamins and coenzymes; introduction to intermediary metabolism.
-Three hours lecture, four hours laboratory, one hour discussion.
-Same as GRS BI 621.
-Lecture and laboratory meet with CAS BI/CH 421.
+Protein structure and folding enzyme mechanisms, kinetics, and allostery; nucleic acid structure; macromolecular biosynthesis with emphasis on specificity and fidelity; lipids and membrane structure; bioenergetics; vitamins and coenzymes; introduction to intermediary metabolismvitamins and coenzymes; introduction to intermediary metabolism.
+Three hours lecture, four hours laboratory, one-hour discussion.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Quantitative Reasoning II, Critical Thinking.

 GRS CH 622: Biochemistry II